newjersey/navigator.business.nj.gov/README.md

 If you are excited to design and deliver modern policies and services to improve the lives of all New Jerseyans, you should
 [join us](https://innovation.nj.gov/join.html)!

+### Temporary Disablement of Webflow Sync Jobs

+Business.NJ.gov is committed to maintaining a stable and reliable CI pipeline.
+To support this, we have temporarily disabled the Webflow sync jobs.
+This change prevents potential issues while we work on improvements to the sync process.

+This decision affects the following workflows.

+- **Webflow sync jobs**: `webflow-fundings-sync`, `webflow-licenses-sync`, and `sync-industries`
+- jobs have been removed from the `webflow-industries-sync` workflow.
+- **Impact**: This ensures all essential CI processes, such as release and deployment tasks, continue without disruption.

+With these jobs disabled, the pipeline will function normally without executing the Webflow syncs.
+This will ensure that all essential processes in the release pipeline, staging deployment, and production deployment proceed unaffected.